goharbor/harbor/docs/installation_guide.md

 ## Manage user settings

-After release 1.8.0, User settings are separated with system settings, and all user settings should be configured in web console or by HTTP request.
-Please refer [Configure User Settings](configure_user_settings.md) to config user settings.
+User settings are handled separately system settings.
+All user settings are configured in the web console or by HTTP requests at the command line.
+For information about using HTTP requests to configure user settings, see  [Configure User Settings at the Command Line](configure_user_settings.md) to config user settings.

 ## Performance tuning